squidKid-deluxe/microDEX/README.md

 ## What Is microDEX?

 **microDEX** is a lightweight, minimalist web-based trading interface for the [BitShares](https://bitshares.org) blockchain.
-It streams live order book, fill history, and account data directly from multiple public BitShares nodes using **litepresence's metaNODE** backend, then pushes updates to your browser via a custom **ASGI WebSocket pipeline**.
+It connects directly to multiple public BitShares nodes from your browser via WebSocket, streams live order book and fill history data, and lets you trade - all without a backend server.

 No frameworks.
 No bloat.
 No dependencies.
 Pure performance.